fengyunzaidushi/awesome-github-repos/data.md

 *   [reactjs/zh-hans.react.dev](https://github.com/reactjs/zh-hans.react.dev) - React documentation website in Simplified Chinese

-*   [TanStack/router](https://github.com/TanStack/router) - 🤖 Fully typesafe Router for React (and friends) w/ built-in caching, 1st class search-param APIs, client-side cache integration and isomorphic rendering.
+*   [TanStack/router](https://github.com/TanStack/router) - 🤖 A client-first, server-capable, fully type-safe router and full-stack framework for the web (React and more).

 *   [Expensify/App](https://github.com/Expensify/App) - Welcome to New Expensify: a complete re-imagination of financial collaboration, centered around chat.
 Help us build the next generation of Expensify by sharing feedback and contributing to the code.